mokolabs/styler/README.markdown

 Styler
 ======

-Styler is designed to DRY up the process of including stylesheets, so you can think less about stylesheet configuration and more about styling.
+Styler is a plugin which makes it easier to include stylesheets in your Rails application.
+That way, you can think less about stylesheet configuration and more about styling.

 Usage